Local limit of nonlocal traffic models: convergence results and total variation blow-up: Acknowledgments

 \section{Acknowledgments}

-GC is partially supported by the Swiss National Science Foundation grant 200020\_156112 and by the ERC Starting Grant 676675 FLIRT.
-LVS is a member of the GNAMPA group of INDAM and of the PRIN National Project ``Hyperbolic Systems of Conservation Laws and Fluid Dynamics: Analysis and Applications".
+MC is partially supported by the Swiss National Science Foundation grant 182565.
+GC and EM are partially supported by the Swiss National Science Foundation grant 200020\_156112 and by the ERC Starting Grant 676675 FLIRT.
+LVS is a member of the GNAMPA group of INDAM.
 Part of this work was done when MC and LVS were visiting the University of Basel: its kind hospitality is gratefully acknowledged.